falkr/ttm4115/pages/unit-communication.md

 The setup consists of at least three components:

-* The MQTT Broker: This is ideally your own MQTT broker, but can also be a oublic MQTT test broker.
+* The MQTT Broker: This is ideally your own MQTT broker, but can also be a public MQTT test broker.
-* MQTT.FX: This is a generic MQTT client that is suitable for debugging MQTT-based applications. you can connect to an MQTT broker and subscribe and publish to topics.
+* MQTT.FX: This is a generic MQTT client that is suitable for debugging MQTT-based applications.
+You can connect to an MQTT broker and subscribe and publish to topics.
 * Jupyter Notebooks: We use MQTT client in notebooks to show you how to program in Python.
+The application in the notebooks act as MQTT clients.

 ## Tips for This Unit

 * Document your progress and the result of all experiments in a document.
-  * Deliverthe document on Blackboard at the end.
+  * Deliver the document on Blackboard at the end.
   * Include screenshots
 * The tasks don't require much engineering work this week, so you have enough time to care about the details and the setup.
 * Most tasks are related to running code, which can be difficult in teams of 6.
   * This requires special attention from the facilitator.
   * Make sure everyone is on board.
   * Distribute tasks, but make sure everyone covers all.
   * Try to work distributed on several PCs for the communication task.
-(You can run Broker, MQTT.FX and Python iáll oon different computers or on the same one.
-We recoomend to try the distributed solution.)
+(You can run Broker, MQTT.FX and Python all on different computers, or run all on the same one.
+We recommend to try the distributed solution.)
 * Dare to ask questions, or repeat individually.
 * The programming tasks are important for the remainder of the course.